 The following tables/graphs show the total declared rod catch for salmon and sea trout on the Dysynni and Catch Per Licence Day.
 CPLD is an estimate of the average catch per fishing day on a catchment.
-In years where there was no catch, percentage released is coded as NC (No Catch).

 Salmon Rod Catch